wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 Communications between a sentenced person and the Court shall be unimpeded and confidential.

-### Article 107 Transfer of the person upon completion of sentence
+### Article 107---Transfer of the person upon completion of sentence

 *   1\.
 Following completion of the sentence, a person who is not a national of the State of enforcement may, in accordance with the law of the State of enforcement, be transferred to a State which is obliged to receive him or her, or to another State which agrees to receive him or her, taking into account any wishes of the person to be transferred to that State, unless the State of enforcement authorizes the person to remain in its territory.